top of page

 Goals of the Skagit Stream Team Program:

-To develop and implement a routine sampling program that can be used to assess water quality trends, and to characterize existing conditions; and
+To teach community volunteers the sampling and analytical techniques used by professionals that can be used to assess water quality trends, and to characterize existing conditions.

 bottom of page